CaylaMathieu/website/projects.md

 {: .box-figure}
 ![Working model TbDYRK](assets/img/fig_differentiation-autophagy-model.png){: .mx-auto.d-block :}
-*Revealing the drivers of differentiation and quorum-sensing initiation in <em>T. brucei</em> is fundamental to understand the parasite host adaptation and survival.*
+Revealing the drivers of differentiation and quorum-sensing initiation in _T. brucei_ is fundamental to understand the parasite host adaptation and survival.

 #### How does *T. brucei* invade host-tissues ?